 - Environmental Degradation – dumping of garbage improperly, spinning oil or toxic substances, using poisonous substance for fishing, illegally cutting down trees on large scale, illegal mining, endangering individual or public safety, throwing of bomb at public gathering, causing fear and panic.

 He emphasized that one needs to be very sure of the information he or she is blowing whistle on before informing the agency where whistle is blown without compromising on the name and place where crime is yet to be committed as well as the name and address of the whistleblower for the agency to issue to him or her an acknowledgement letter which signifies that the complaint has been lodged.
+In case of accidents the DUI lawyers practicing in Orange County can help get justice.

 He also said the Commission and other agencies are charged with the mandate of shielding whistleblowers from victimization.